UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 ## User-defined Local Variables
 As described in the general syntax discussion of the Kaleidoscope language [VarInExpression](Kaleidoscope-ch2.md#varinexpression) the VarIn expression is used to declare local variables for a scope.
 A few changes are required to support this language construct.

 ### Add VisitVarInExpression
 The VarIn expression visitor needs to handle the mutability of the scoped variables.
 The basic idea for each VarIn expression is to push a new scope on the scope stack then walk through all the variables in the expression to define them and emit the expression for the initializer.
 After all the values are defined the child expression "scope" is emitted, which may contain another VarIn or loop expression.
 Once the emit completes, the variable scope is popped from the stack to restore back the previous level.

 [!code-csharp[VisitVarInExpression](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#VisitVarInExpression)]

 ## Conclusion
 This completes the updates needed to support mutable variables with potentially nested scopes.
 All of this without needing to manually deal with PHI nodes or generate SSA form!
+Now, that's convenient!